ggarzonie/wall-street-roulettes/README.md

 # wall-street-roulettes
-Approximate binary stock options with arbitrary probability of payoff using call and put options.
+Approximate binary stock options with arbitrary probability of expiring in the money using call and put options.